 We invite the challenge of designing and building greenhouses for extreme climates.
 In fact, part of our core vision is to come up with grow solutions for regions where producing food year-round is challenging.
 Here’s a quick story about one of our clients who lives in Almonte, Ontario, Canada – a place where Winter lasts about 6 months out of the year.

-The client in question came to Ceres because he was tired of buying “crappy greens from California” (that’s a travel distance of 3,000 miles or 4800 km).
+This client came to Ceres because he was tired of buying “crappy greens from California” (that’s a travel distance of 3,000 miles or 4800 km).
 He wanted a year-round greenhouse to produce his own lettuce, that was more efficient than the traditional greenhouse designs he saw on nearby farms.
 Ceres worked with him to design a passive solar greenhouse that would use innovative technology to successfully grow greens through the bitter cold Almonte Winter.
 The goal was to see how inexpensively we could build a high-tech Canadian greenhouse.
-Ceres took into account his local wind and snow loads and designed a 30’x70’ HighYield™ Kit greenhouse combined with a GAHT™ system.
+Ceres took into account his local wind and snow loads and designed a 30’x70’ HighYield™ Kit greenhouse combined with a GAHT® system.

 The lettuce that he grows arrives on the shelves of the local grocery stores, or is plated at a local restaurant, the same day it’s picked.
 He also serves his local community by opening up his greenhouse to the public on Thursdays.
 Community members come by and pick their own lettuce and get to shake the hand of the farmer who grew it.
 And we can attest that his greens are incredibly tasty and fresh and don’t have the flavorless quality of lettuce that’s been shipped thousands of miles.